INFORMATION FOR VISITING POWER PILOTS

 Bembridge Radio operating hours are between the hours of 0930 and 1530 local on Saturdays; Sundays and Public Holidays.
 Prior Permission to land during operating hours is no longer required.

-Visiting aircraft should be aware that the glider circuit is to the south of the concrete runway, and will either be 30 Left or 12 Right as appropriate.
-Overhead or dead side joins are therefore not permitted.
+Overhead or dead side joins are permitted.
 Power traffic should use the North side of the airfield for circuits, these being 30 Right or 12 Left as appropriate.

 Visitors are requested to avoid over flying Bembridge village particularly when climbing out on 12